Thomas Tunnard

 Thomas Tunnard (30 July 1918 – 25 August 2012) was an English cathedral organist, who served in St. Philip's Cathedral, Birmingham.

 Background

-Thomas Newburgh Tunnard was born on 30 July 1918 in Lexham, Norfolk.
+Thomas (known as 'Tim') Newburgh Tunnard was born on 30 July 1918 in Lexham, Norfolk, to Thomas Monkton Tunnard and Grace Cook.
 He was a chorister at St. George's Chapel, Windsor Castle, and then educated at Bedford School, the Royal College of Music and New College, Oxford 1937 - 1939, and 1945 - 1946.

 From 1950 he was head of music at Warwick School.

 In 1953 he founded the Warwick & Kenilworth Choral Society.

 From 1958 he was head of music at King Edward's School, Birmingham, following in the footsteps of his predecessor Willis Grant at the Cathedral.

+In 1979 he was in charge of the choir of York Minster for a term while the resident Director of Music, Francis Jackson (composer) was on sabbatical.